 A receipt from the Chief Executive or such other duly authorised officer of RNZRSA shall be full and sufficient discharge to my trustees for all property given under this gift and my trustees shall not be bound to see to the application of the gift.

-However, this wording might not be suitable in all circumstances and you should get advice from a lawyer, the Public Trust, a trustee company, your local Community Law Centre or Citizen’s Advice Bureau before creating or making changes to your Will to include such a bequest.
+This wording might not be suitable in all circumstances and we encourage you to seek advice from a lawyer, the Public Trust, a trustee company, your local Community Law Centre before creating or making changes to your Will to include such a bequest.

 RNZRSA’s Charity Services registration number is CC20275.